-In a study of health care utilization among low-income children with SCD between 2004 and 2007, 27 percent of these children required inpatient hospitalization, and 39 percent used emergency care during a year.
+In a study of health care utilization among low income children with SCD between 2004 and 2007, 27 percent of these children required inpatient hospitalization, and 39 percent used emergency care during a year.
 Of these children, 63 percent averaged one well-child visit per year, and 10 percent had at least one outpatient visit with a specialist (Raphael, Dietrich, Whitmire, et al., 2009).
 Patients with SCD use many parts of the health care system, incurring significant costs.
-In 2009, mean hospital charges for children with SCD and a hospital stay were \$23,000 for children with private insurance and \$18,200 for children enrolled in Medicaid (AHRQ, 2012).
-Kauf et al. estimate the lifetime cost of health care per patient with SCD to be approximately \$460,000 (Kauf, Coates, Huazhi, et al., 2009).
+In 2009, mean hospital charges for children with SCD and a hospital stay were \$23,000 for children with private insurance and \$18,200 for children enrolled in Medicaid (Agency for Healthcare Research and Quality [AHRQ], 2012).
+Kauf and colleagues estimate the lifetime cost of health care per patient with SCD to be approximately \$460,000 (Kauf, Coates, Huazhi, et al., 2009).

-Outcomes of Appropriate Emergency Department Fever Management for Children with Sickle Cell Disease
+Outcomes of Appropriate ED Pain Assessment for Children with Sickle Cell Disease